miguelgrinberg/python-engineio/README.rst

 Features
 --------

--  Fully compatible with the Javascript `engine.io-client`_ library.
+- Fully compatible with the Javascript `engine.io-client`_ library, versions 1.5.0 and up.
 - Compatible with Python 2.7 and Python 3.3+.
--  Based on `Eventlet`_, enabling large number of clients even on modest hardware.
+- Supports large number of clients even on modest hardware when used with an asynchronous server based on `eventlet`_ or `gevent`_.
+For development and testing, any WSGI compliant multi-threaded server can be used.
 - Includes a WSGI middleware that integrates Engine.IO traffic with standard WSGI applications.
 - Uses an event-based architecture implemented with decorators that hides the details of the protocol.
 - Implements HTTP long-polling and WebSocket transports.
 - Supports XHR2 and XHR browsers as clients.
 - Supports text and binary messages.
 - Supports gzip and deflate HTTP compression.
 - Configurable CORS responses to avoid cross-origin problems with browsers.

 Example
 -------

-The following application uses Flask to serve the HTML/Javascript to the
+The following application uses the Eventlet asynchronous server, and includes a small Flask application that serves the HTML/Javascript to the client:
-client:

 ::